Nettas/volterra-eks-vk8s-guide/README.rst

 **Note**: It may take a few minutes for the health and connectivity status to get updated in the portal.

-B. Deploy a distributed workload to the Volterra GLobal Network Regional Edge (RE)
+B. Deploy a distributed workload to the Volterra Global Network Regional Edge (RE)
 #####################################################################################

 Volterra provides mechanism to easily deploy distributed app services to Regional Edge (RE) locations by using the Volterra Global Network.
 First, in Step (1) we will create a virtual K8s (vK8s) spanning multiple geographic locations, and then in the Step (2) deploy a Find-a-Store app service and an updated BuyTime Online front-end closer to the RE locations, which will improve app performance by delivering the applications closer to geographically-dispersed end users.